Cisco-Talos/pyrebox/docs/scripting.rst

 **Parameter**     **Description**
 ----------------- ----------------------------------------------------------------------------------
 cpu               Object representing the CPU state.
 It will contain one member (field) for every register in the CPU tb                Tuple containing information about the translation block (set of instructions translated at one time) by QEMU, similar in concept to a basic block.
-The tuple contains 3 values: (pc,size,icount), where pc is the program counter of the first instruction, size is the size of the block, and icount the number of instructions in it.
+The tuple contains 3 values: (pc,size,icount), where pc is the program counter of the first instruction, size is the size of the block, and icount the number of instructions in it. **Translation blocks may not necessarily match basic blocks.
+The QEMU emulator will disassemble instruction by instruction until it finds either a control flow instruction, or a point where the next address cannot be guessed statically.
+All these instructions conform a translation block.
+Note that in some cases (e.g. special instructions), translation blocks may not necessarily match basic blocks.**
 ================= ==================================================================================

 Block begin
 ***********

-The callback is triggered for every executed basic block in the context of the monitored processes, at the beginning of the basic block.
-It is useful for tracing basic blocks.
+The callback is triggered for every executed translation block in the context of the monitored processes, at the beginning of the translation block.
+It is useful for tracing translation blocks.
 It allows to specify an address and PGD.
 In such a case, it will be triggered only for that address and process address space, no matter if the process is monitored or not.

 Callback type:  ``CallbackManager.BLOCK_BEGIN_CB``